 Known in local papers as the Kid for his exploits on the diamond, Sherdel entered the preparatory department at Gettysburg College in the fall of 1914, but his forte was never academics.4 In fact, he had been dismissed from high school when he and several other teenagers placed a calf in a teacher’s office.
 But Bill enjoyed a stroke of luck and some good timing when the Class D Blue Ridge League was formed in 1915.
-Sherdel signed with Billy Starr, manager of the Hanover (Maryland) Hornets, and set the league on fire in his first year of professional baseball.
+Sherdel signed with Billy Starr, manager of the Hanover (Pennsylvania) Hornets, and set the league on fire in his first year of professional baseball.
 In a short (77-game) season, the 18-year-old posted a 15-3 record and batted .368.
 Praised as the “marvel of the Blue Ridge league,” Sherdel notched 14 wins against 9 defeats the following season for Hanover (which had changed its name to the Raiders) before Billy Doyle, a scout for the Milwaukee Brewers of the American Association, secured his purchase and transfer in late August.5 Sherdel won just two of seven decisions for the Brewers, but both victories were shutouts.6

 Throughout his baseball career, Sherdel fought against the claim that he was too small to make it.
 Often listed generously at 5-feet-10 and 160 pounds, Sherdel reported his height at 5-feet-8 on a military draft card and was described in contemporary papers as weighing less than 150 pounds.7 Known as a fastball pitcher with Hanover (he once struck out 15 batters in a game), Sherdel recognized that he could not overpower seasoned veterans of the American Association with his heater.
 Consequently, he began to develop a “slowball” (change-ups and slow curves) after his sale to the Brewers.8